cosmos/ibc-go/docs/ibc/overview.md

 - The `timeoutHeight` indicates a consensus height on the destination chain after which the packet is no longer be processed, and instead counts as having timed-out.
 - The `timeoutTimestamp` indicates a timestamp on the destination chain after which the packet is no longer be processed, and instead counts as having timed-out.

-If the timeout passes without the packet being successfully received, the sending module can timeout the packet and take appropriate actions.
+If the timeout passes without the packet being successfully received, the packet can no longer be received on the destination chain.
+The sending module can timeout the packet and take appropriate actions.

 If the timeout is reached, then a proof of packet timeout can be submitted to the original chain.
 The original chain can then perform application-specific logic to timeout the packet, perhaps by rolling back the packet send changes (refunding senders any locked funds, etc.).